side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/oldrelease.md

 -   A number of fixes and support for more syntax in the PHP parser.
 -   Fix indentation problem with JSON-mode JS parser in Webkit.
 -   Add a [minification](compress.html) UI.
--   Support a `height: dynamic` mode, where the editor's height will adjust to the size of its content.
+-   Support a `height: dynamic` mode, where the editor’s height will adjust to the size of its content.
 -   Better support for IME input mode.
 -   Fix JavaScript parser getting confused when seeing a no-argument function call.
 -   Have CSS parser see the difference between selectors and other identifiers.